francoc0239/sep10-freedom-project/blog/entry02.md

  ### Organization
  While researching for part A, I had to learn how to organized in my notes so I could understand what I wrote.
 I would also have to be organized to understand the website and what its about.
 Before organizing my notes I would just clump them together and I would always get confused about what I wrote.
 I realized that i had to organize my notes by adding headings and descripctions about what I learned from the website.
 Because of my messy notes and not being able to read them, i decied to be organized and seperate the notes by the website and the topics it talks about.
 This made it much easier to understand and do the research.
  ### How to read
- While looking for websites for Part A, I read all the words on the website or took too long to look for the website, so it took a long time to find the right app or website.
+ While looking for websites for Part A, I read all the words on the website or took too long to look for the website so it took a long time to find the right app or website.
+This is what i usually do, but while researching I started to notice that skimming and looking for keywords could make the process of finding websites and apps better and fast for time while still getting the same results.
+While researching for the contact lenses website, I took a long time reading and trying to find information in the different sections of the website.
+But then I started to look for keywords that would get me to the results that i want.

+]
 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)